Saekkkk/plastic-credit-smart-contracts/README.md

 ## 📖 Citation
 If you use this repository, please cite:
 Said Fikri Naufal Ramdhani.
-(2024).
-Smart Contract Logic for Blockchain-Based Plastic Credit System [dataset].
+(2025). plastic-credit-smart-contracts [Source code].
 GitHub. https://github.com/Saekkkk/plastic-credit-smart-contracts

 ## 📜 License
 This repository is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.